 Since there are a lot of sound silencers out there, it’s easy to pick a pair you’ll regret spending money on because it either looked cool or was available at a super-cheap price on Amazon.
 Don’t fall for it.
 We vetted several of the top brands to find the best options for you.
-This includes big names such as Apple, Bose, Sony, and Sennheiser, along with newcomers to the category like Bowers & Wilkins and Cleer.
+This includes big names such as Apple, Bose, Sony, and Sennheiser, along with newcomers to the category like Cleer.

 If you’re looking for some of the best noise-cancelling headphones to pair with your all-new iPhone or laptop, look no further.
 Let’s get into our top picks.

 What are the best noise-cancelling headphones?

 Right now, the Bose 700 Headphones are considered the No. 1 best noise-cancelling headphones.
 The company’s latest model has set the new standard for noise neutralization on wireless headphones, featuring 10 levels of adjustable ANC and an eight-mic system that produces superior sound and call quality.
-If you want something similar, but in true wireless form, it doesn’t get any better than Bose QuietComfort Earbuds, which harnesses the same innovative ANC technology and slightly better sound quality than the 700.
+If you want something similar, but in true wireless form, it doesn’t get any better than Bose QuietComfort Earbuds 2, which harnesses the same innovative ANC technology and slightly better sound quality than the 700.
 A complete redesign and updated features also make the wireless earbuds a significant upgraded over the original QC Earbuds, which are still an excellent pair to consider at a lower price point.